k13132/openwrt-dpdk/README.md

 ### Requirements

-* Compilation can be done on OpenWrt [22.03](https://github.com/openwrt/openwrt/tree/openwrt-22.03) or newer.
+* Compilation can be done on [OpenWrt-22.03](https://github.com/openwrt/openwrt/tree/openwrt-22.03) or newer.
 * OpenWrt and all packages must be compiled against **glibc**!

 ### Add this repo to an OpenWrt feed.conf.default